Generated South Carolina mountain trout stream scene representing the South Saluda River, not an exact location photo

 Compare North Saluda River, Eastatoee Creek, or Lower Saluda River when South Saluda is high, warm, crowded, or access-limited.

-Recheck current South Carolina freshwater regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Recheck current South Carolina freshwater rules before fishing.
 The South Carolina trout guide says the South Saluda has selective public access, is classed navigable from SC 8 downstream, and includes Greenville Watershed sections that are closed to public fishing.

 South Saluda Angler Access